hunterhacker/jdom/README.txt

 These are the meaningful targets for this build file:

- - package [default] -> creates ./build/jdom.jar
+ - package [default] -> generates ./build/jdom2.jar and other supporting files
  - compile -> compiles the source code
- - samples -> compiles example code
  - javadoc -> generates the API documentation in ./build/javadocs
+ - junit -> runs the JUnit tests
+ - coverage -> generates test coverage metrics
+ - eclipse -> generates an Eclipse project (source folders, jars, etc)
  - clean -> restores the distribution to its original and clean state

-For example, to build the samples, type

-build samples
-(Windows)

-build.sh samples
-(Unix)

 To learn the details of what each target does, read the build.xml file.
 It is quite understandable.